 What happens when plastic tubs are recycled?

 If you regularly have too much recycling for your box and sacks, or you don't have any, you can collect them for free from most of our Information Service offices - please check this list to see which locations stock containment.

-Please note it can currently take up to six weeks for your containers to be delivered.
-If you have placed an order please do not place another one, your containers will be delivered as soon as possible.
+Please note it can take up to four weeks for your containers to be delivered.
+If you have placed an order please do not place another one within that time as your containers will be delivered as soon as possible.

 I have more cardboard to recycle than usual, what should I do?